This function organizes input and output for the estimation of change between two

 Character value providing name of the site ID variable in

 identifies stage two site IDs.
-The default value is "siteID"
+The default value is "siteID".
+If a

 unique site is visited in both surveys, the corresponding siteID